undeadgrishnackh/one-click-minik8s/NOTES.md

 So let's start:  ✅ 🛠️ 🚧 🚨

- - ✅ installer.py
+ - 🛠 installer.py
+    - 🚨 Refactor again removing all the branches and spy! 🚨
-    - ✅ Unit: component creation and use
+    - 🛠 Unit: component creation and use
         - ✅ assert it has a menu
         - ✅ assert it has a console
         - ✅ assert it prints the welcome message